Klipsgoboom/krypt-sc-syntax/README.md

 Krypt-Sc Browser:
-h - heading
-p - paragraph
-title - title
-img - image
+h - h'this is how you make a heading' p - p'this is how you make a paragraph' title - title 'This text is a title' img - img (image)

 C++, Lua, JS distributions: